-- bus stops in proximity to any of the sites to provide sustainable transport opportunities.
-By limiting opportunities for sustainable transport use, including active travel, it is likely CO2 emissions resulting from travel will increase in the neighbourhood area. - 5.14 Whilst none of the site allocation policies make specific provisions for climate change adaptation and mitigation, the wider plan policies include provisions for this theme.
+- 5.15 Whilst none of the site allocation policies make specific provisions for climate change adaptation and mitigation, the wider plan policies include provisions for this theme.
 Policy 1 indicates development should create a network of routes that facilitate safe pedestrian and cyclist access and link to the wider public rights of way (PRoW) network.
 This will encourage the use of active travel modes.
-Policy 6 includes provision for the incorporation of low carbon energy solutions in new development; setting out the need for new buildings and alterations to existing buildings to minimise the carbon footprint of the development and address inefficiencies, as well as encourage the integration of sustainable technology like solar panels into design (where appropriate).
+Policy 6 includes provision for the incorporation of low carbon energy solutions in new development: setting out the need for new buildings and alterations to existing buildings to minimise the carbon footprint of the development and address inefficiencies, as well as encourage the integration of sustainable technology like solar panels into design (where appropriate).
 This will help limit the amount of carbon emissions linked to the neighbourhood area.
 Sustainable technology is also referred to in Policy 7, which indicates car charging points will be integrated into the design of new developments - this could encourage a shift towards electric vehicle usage, which would reduce carbon emissions linked to transportation in the Wimborne St Giles neighbourhood area.
 By protecting green spaces in the neighbourhood area and incorporating existing features and encouraging further planting through Policy 9 and Policy 10, the neighbourhood plan is helping to mitigate the effects of climate change by preserving natural features and spaces that work to sequester carbon.
-Additionally, Policy 9 indicates development proposals will need to demonstrate how sustainable drainage measures to reduce flood risk are considerate of the area's character - ensuring climate change infrastructure is appropriate and does not damage the landscape of Wimborne St Giles. - 5.15 Overall, the Wimborne St Giles Neighbourhood Plan has policies in place to help mitigate and adapt to the effects of climate change.
+Additionally, Policy 9 indicates development proposals will need to demonstrate how sustainable drainage measures to reduce flood risk are considerate of the area's character - ensuring climate change infrastructure is appropriate and does not damage the landscape of Wimborne St Giles. - 5.16 Overall, the Wimborne St Giles Neighbourhood Plan has policies in place to help mitigate and adapt to the effects of climate change.
 The plan recognises the importance of natural features, like green spaces, hedgerows, and trees, as well as built infrastructure in adapting to a changing climate.
 By focusing a greater level of growth closer to the built-up area of the Wimborne St Giles settlement, the Neighbourhood Plan allows for greater access to the services and facilities within the area this will, to an extent, help limit greenhouse gas emissions linked to transportation by encouraging active transportation methods.
 However, given the lack of sustainable transport connections, it is considered that the proposals of the neighbourhood plan conflict to some degree with Dorset Council's climate emergency declaration and carbon neutrality goals, and on this basis, minor long-term negative effects are considered most likely.